African Heritage Month

 Located within the Municipality of the County of Kings are two historical Black communities: Gibson Woods, and Pine Woods.
 Both communities are located West of Canning and North of Kentville.
 These two communities were once connected via by a small bridge named Gentleman’s Bridge that was demolished by 1960.

 Gibson Woods located was named after George Gibson.
 George, a Black Loyalist, purchased the forty acres of land for forty pounds in 1804.
 After George’s death, the land of Gibson Woods was divided among his five children.
+Notable names from this community include Gibson, Browning, Clements, and States.

 International Decade for People of African Descent